 The second unique aspect is the shape of the boiler.
 These boilers have a plate that sticks outward from the top of them.
 This is used as a heatsink to help transfer heat to the grouphead.

-Because Pasquini and Bezzera do not use an E61 grouphead, or a thermosyphon to heat the group they had to devise a way to heat the grouphead to the proper temperature.
+Because Bezzera does not use an E61 grouphead, or a thermosyphon to heat the group they had to devise a way to heat the grouphead to the proper temperature.
 The boiler design does just this.
 As the water in the boiler heats, the heat soaks into the boiler walls, up onto the plate, and down into the grouphead.

 Important Note about most HX machines, and all machines with auto-refill probes: